 The difference is that React is close to JS and there is a lot of freedom, what to use like a package, starter pack, use or not Typescript.

-Genghis Khan, the founder of the Mongol EmpireContinue reading on Medium »
+From the author of the Telegram channel REACT NATIVE HUB.Continue reading on Medium »

 What is Google Workspace?